gromacs/gromacs/docs/reference-manual/references.rst

 .. _refGunsteren82:

-:sup:`13` W.F. van Gunsteren and M. Karplus, “Effect of constraints on the dynamics of macromolecules,” *Macromolecules*, **15** 1528–1544 (1982).
+:sup:`13` W.F. van Gunsteren and M. Karplus, "Effect of constraints on the dynamics of macromolecules," *Macromolecules*, **15** 1528–1544 (1982).

 .. raw:: html